-For the next 3 to 5 years, the Soviet leadership will continue to be dominated by Brezhnev's current colleagues in the Politburo.

-Present policy already reflects their influence, and they may be less willing than their younger colleagues waiting in the wings to push for major policy of systemic change.
+For the next 3 to 5 years, the Soviet leadership will continue to be dominated by the leadership core of the Politburo during the later years of the Brezhnev era.
+Brezhnev's current colleagues in the Politburo.
+Soviet policies already reflect their influence, and they may be less willing than their younger colleagues waiting in the wings to push for major policy or systemic change.

 Soviet policies will become less predictable in the late 1980s and early 1990s, however, as the gap between economic performance and leadership expectations widens, as the basis for optimism about future economic performance erodes, and as the generational change in the Soviet leadership takes hold.
 The policy preferences of this younger generation are largely unknown.
-Although they have discretionary authority in implementing the Politburo's domestic policies, these officials now hold positions-in the Central Committee apparatus, regional party organizations, and the government bureaucracy-that provide little involvement in foreign policy.
+Although they have discretionary authority in implementing the Politburo's domestic policies, these officials now hold positions - in the Central Committee apparatus, regional party organizations, and the government bureaucracy - that provide little involvement in foreign policy.